shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/TIM/TIM_DMABurst/readme.txt

 @par Example Description

-This example shows how to update the TIMER channel1 period and the duty cycle using the TIMER DMA burst feature.
+This example shows how to update the TIM1 channel1 period and the duty cycle using the TIM1 DMA burst feature.

 Every update DMA request, the DMA will do 3 transfers of half words into Timer registers beginning from ARR register.